15 min read

 Writing Emotional Sports Romance: A Craft Guide for Authors

-A comprehensive craft guide for writing sports romance where athletic pressure and romantic intimacy interdepend.
-Learn to build characters, structure seasons, develop professional-intimate dialogue, and create real stakes.
+A craft guide for writing sports romance characters readers feel in their chest, where athletic pressure and romantic vulnerability build on each other.

 The trap most authors fall into: one domain dominates while the other becomes wallpaper.
 Either it's a sports story with a romance subplot, or a romance that happens to involve athletes.